 This is a sugar substitute that is used in many “sugar free” human products including candy, chewing gum and toothpaste.
 This chemical causes a very dramatic release of insulin in dogs within 30 minutes of ingestion.
 This abnormal insulin release can cause dangerous hypoglycemia (low blood sugar).
 Signs include weakness, seizures and coma.
 If your dog survives this initial episode of hypoglycemia, they can develop liver failure in the days following ingestion.
 Treatment includes inducing vomiting, IV fluids with added dextrose (sugar) if your dog’s blood sugar is low, and monitoring liver values for several days after ingestion.
 If your dog develops liver damage from ingesting xylitol, other medications and blood work may be necessary.

-Dr. Fiona is a veterinarian and writer for Pets Best, a pet insurance agency for dogs and cats
+By Dr. Marc, a veterinarian and writer for Pets Best, a dog insurance and cat insurance agency.

 By Dr. Eva Evans, a veterinarian and writer for Pets Best, a pet insurance agency for dogs and cats.

 We all know that chocolate is toxic to dogs, and there are many other human food items that can cause serious illness and death in our canine and feline companions.
 However, some of the most dangerous toxicities to pets are actually not food related.
 Be sure to watch out for these dangerous toxins in our everyday environment to keep your pets safe.